danielogen/Real-time-Earthquake-Data-Visualization-tool/README.md

 ALTER, CREATE TEMPORARY TABLES, CREATE, DELETE, DROP, SELECT, INSERT, UPDATE, REFERENCES, INDEX, LOCK TABLES
 ```
 -   Populate it using the schema (.sql) file located in db directory.
--   Change the DBSERVER NAME, DBUSER NAME and DBPASS PASSWORD located in the constant.php file
+-   Change the DBSERVER NAME, DBUSER NAME and DBPASS PASSWORD located in the **constant.php** file
 -   Restart your web server and point it at your URL.

 ### Errata

+For any assistance or correction, please write an email to any of the author listed above.